miguelalarcos/roles-e/README.md

 * {name: 'F1', pattern: {a: '1'}, role: 'A'}
 * {name: 'F2', pattern: {a: '1', b: '2'}, role: 'B'}
-* {name: 'F3', pattern: {a: '1', b: ['3', '4', '5']}, role: 'B'}
+* {name: 'F3', pattern: {c:'3'}, role: 'C'}

-Suppose we want to insert {a:'1', b: '2', c: '3'}, then it matches with the two first rules.
-If user has in his role tree the roles 'A' and 'B', then passes.
-If one doesn't pass, then it does not allow.
+The algorithm explained:

+If you are going to insert the next doc {a: '1', b:'2', c:'3'}, then the doc matches with te three rules.
+But F1 is a subset of F2, so it's not considered.
+Then, if the user has the roles 'B' and 'C', the insert will success.

 Update is special because there are two phases: